 In my house some helpful person puts empty cereal boxes back in the pantry.
 Putting foods like cereal into clear containers makes it easy to know when it’s time to put them on your shopping list and they’ll keep longer since these containers can seal.
 Pasta, rice and beans look beautiful displayed in glass jars.

 In the laundry room, powdered laundry soap looks great in a large, clear cookie jar with a fun scoop and liquids display well in pourable containers with lids.
 You need to have a lid so the liquid doesn’t dry out.
 Alternatively, you could cover the large containers those products come in with fabric or patterned paper for a fresh, high end custom look.

 In the bathroom you can decant shampoo and conditioners into pretty plastic pump bottles.
 Put bath salts in clear lidded containers with a pretty scoop.
 Mouthwash is beautiful when put in a pretty glass decanter.

 Liquor is a natural for decanting.
 I always think of the old Hollywood movies when the beautiful people in their tuxedos and bias cut satin gowns would pour themselves a drink from crystal decanters held on a pretty silver tray.
 How glamorous.

 Now, please don’t get me wrong, I’m not suggesting you buy new containers for everything in your cupboards.
 That’s not frugal in the least.
 Just decant a few things that you use and see most often.

 The whole purpose of decanting is to make you smile when you see or use the product inside.
-Little touches of grace that elevates the ordinary into something extraordinary.
+Like little touches of grace that elevate the ordinary into something extraordinary.
 That’s very Diva.